Are you looking to have fun and get creative while saving money and living more sustainably? If so, why not think about learning upholstery?

-The first project you attempt, however, should be a small one, like a dining room chair – and if you’re feeling a little daunted about actually applying what you’ve learned and getting that staple gun out, have a watch of the video below to see how simple the process actually can be.
+If you’re feeling a little daunted about actually applying what you’ve learnt and getting that staple gun out, have a watch of the video below to see how simple the process actually can be.

-Think about signing up for an online course
+Think about signing up for an online upholstery course

-Alternatively, head over to Upholstery Skills Online and have a browse of their courses.
-There are two free courses you can begin with – Upholstery Materials and Tools and Techniques – and if you’re happy with what you see, you can pay for additional courses.
-The Upholstery Foundation Level One course is best for beginners, and will teach you how to make pleats, prepare stuffing, cover with fabric, and ensure a professional finish every time.
+If you’re happy with what you see, you might want to consider paying for additional courses.
+The Upholstery Foundation Level One course is a good option for beginners and will teach you how to make pleats, prepare stuffing, cover with fabric, and create a professional finish every time.

-If you feel comfortable, there are also a range of upholstery courses that you can take in-person.
+There are also a range of upholstery courses that you can take in person.
 Craft Courses offers an excellent service that can help you find upholstery courses near you.

 4. Familiarise yourself with upholstery tips

 Take the existing fabric off carefully.
-No matter how much of an eyesore the current fabric is, and no matter how keen you are to get it off, try to remove it gently and carefully, in one piece.
+No matter how much of an eyesore the current fabric is and no matter how keen you are to get it off, try your best to remove it gently, carefully, and in one piece.
 That way, you can use the old fabric as a template for the new covering and skip the job of measuring the fabric.